 The C60 supports the Distributed Network Protocol (DNP) version 3.0.
-The C60 can be used as a DNP slave device connected to a single DNP master (usually either an RTU or a SCADA master station).
+The C60 can be used as a DNP slave device connected to a single DNP master (usually an RTU or a SCADA master station).
 Since the C60 maintains one set of DNP data change buffers and connection information, only one DNP master should actively communicate with the C60 at one time.
-The DNP PORT setting is used to select the communications port assigned to the DNP protocol.
-DNP can be assigned to a single port only.
+The DNP PORT setting selects the communications port assigned to the DNP protocol; only a single port can be assigned.
 Once DNP is assigned to a serial port, the Modbus protocol is disabled on that port.
 Note that COM1 can be used only in non-ethernet UR relays.
-When this setting is set to NETWORK, the DNP protocol can be used over either TCP/IP or UDP/IP.
+When this setting is set to "Network", the DNP protocol can be used over either TCP/IP or UDP/IP.
 Refer to Appendix E for more information on the DNP protocol.
 The DNP ADDRESS setting is the DNP slave address.
 This number identifies the C60 on a DNP communications link.
 Each DNP slave should be assigned a unique address.

-The DNP NETWORK CLIENT ADDRESS settings can force the C60 to respond to a maximum of five specific DNP masters.
+The DNP NETWORK CLIENT ADDRESS setting can force the C60 to respond to a maximum of five specific DNP masters.

-The DNP UNSOL RESPONSE FUNCTION should be set to "Disabled" for RS485 applications since there is no collision avoidance mechanism.
+The DNP UNSOL RESPONSE FUNCTION should be "Disabled" for RS485 applications since there is no collision avoidance mechanism.
 The DNP UNSOL RESPONSE TIMEOUT sets the time the C60 waits for a DNP master to confirm an unsolicited response.

-The DNP UNSOL RESPONSE MAX RETRIES setting determines the number of times the C60 will retransmit an unsolicited response without receiving a confirmation from the master.
-A value of 255 allows infinite re-tries.

-The DNP UNSOL RESPONSE DEST ADDRESS setting is the DNP address to which all unsolicited responses are sent.
-The IP address to which unsolicited responses are sent is determined by the C60 from either the current DNP TCP connection or the most recent UDP message.
+The DNP UNSOL RESPONSE MAX RETRIES setting determines the number of times the C60 retransmits an unsolicited response without receiving confirmation from the master; a value of "255" allows infinite re-tries.
+The DNP UNSOL RESPONSE DEST ADDRESS is the DNP address to which all unsolicited responses are sent.
+The IP address to which unsolicited responses are sent is determined by the C60 from the current TCP connection or the most recent UDP message.

 The USER MAP FOR DNP ANALOGS setting allows the large pre-defined Analog Inputs points list to be replaced by the much smaller Modbus User Map.
 This can be useful for users wishing to read only selected Analog Input points from the C60.
-See Appendix E for more information
+See Appendix E for more information.